 There are over 40 integrated domestic violence courts operating in New York, including in Rensselaer, Westchester, Bronx, Rochester, Syracuse, Richmond, Queens, Tompkins, Erie, Franklin, and Suffolk counties.
 The Center has provided technical assistance in planning and implementing integrated domestic violence courts in New York, across the country and around the world.
 (Click here to learn more)

-Launched in January of 2004, the Child and Adolescent Witness Support Program provides mental health support and referrals to children and adolescents exposed to violent crime in the Bronx.
-The participants in the program are young people, ages 3-15 years, who have been a witness to or victim of physical abuse, sexual abuse, domestic violence, or homicide.
+Launched in January of 2004, the Child and Adolescent Witness Support Program provides trauma-focused support services to children and adolescents exposed to violent crime in the Bronx.
+The participants in the program are young people, ages 3-15 years, who have been a witness to or victim of physical abuse, sexual abuse, domestic violence, homicide, or community violence.
 The Child and Adolescent Witness Support Program aims to promote the healthy development of children and adolescents by assisting them in overcoming the negative impact of their traumatic experiences, and by enhancing the criminal justice system’s ability to respond to their mental health needs.
-The program provides young crime victims with support, on-site trauma-focused therapy, and referrals to specialized mental health providers in their community.
+The program provides young crime victims with trauma-focused evidence-based therapies, emotional support during participation in the judicial process, crisis intervention and referrals to specialized mental health providers in their community.